GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

 Note that after the 'VAR' extension is appended, there are two extensions in the AstroData object, and in order to work with them, they must now be specified.
-Contrast that with the calls on Lines 13 and 19; then there were only one extension, the 'SCI' extension, and selection was implicit.
+Contrast that with the calls on Lines 13 and 19; then there were still only one extension, the 'SCI' extension, and selection was implicit.

 A final but important reminder.
 All of the work was done on the extensions extracted from the original AstroData object, ``ad``.
 Since the extensions